VikhyatChoppa18/quantstratforge/README.md

 ## 📄 License

-This project is licensed under a Proprietary License.
+This project is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.

-**Commercial Use**: Requires a royalty-based license.
-Contact [vikhyathchoppa699@gmail.com](mailto:vikhyathchoppa699@gmail.com) for licensing terms.

 ## 🆘 Support